Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

-Alti et al. \cite{alti_agent-based_2022} include a note that the data associated with their study is available by request.
+Alti et al. \cite{alti_agent-based_2021} and Garcia-Moreno et al. \cite{garcia-moreno_systematic_2023} include a note that the data associated with their studies are available upon request.
 However, this is a suboptimal approach as it is impossible to guarantee the authors' willingness or ability to consistently respond to such requests over time, potentially leading to prolonged delays or even a complete lack of response.
-Additionally, an important aspect of accessibility is ensuring that shared resources remain available in the long term.
-The article by Reda et al. \cite{reda_heterogeneous_2022} includes a link to a web portal developed as part of the system.
-According to the authors, the portal features a video tutorial and sample datasets for testing purposes.
-Unfortunately, as at the writing this article, the web portal is inaccessible and we are unable to ascertain if it was ever operational and for how long it may have been active.
-Finally, we note that it is understandable that researchers may be restricted in sharing participant data due to privacy concerns.
+Publishers can mitigate this through well-defined data availability policies.
+Finally, we note that researchers may be restricted from sharing participant data due to privacy concerns.
 A potential solution would be to seek participants' consent in sharing their data anonymised and non-identifiable form.
 Table~\ref{system-outputs} indicates the links shared by researchers.